 - Contact details (address, telephone, URL, e-mail address)

-- Names of managing directors
+- Names of the executives/management

 Map of German Venture Capital Funds

 Below, you will find a map of all German venture capital funds from our list.
 There is a strong focus on Germany’s startup hubs: Berlin, Munich and Hamburg.
 But also many German venture capital investors are located in and around Frankfurt.

 Corporate VC´s are also included in the list